simonolander/aws-lambda-lab/README.md

 ![alt text](screenshots/get-go-to-all.png "Different method execution configuration areas")

 You can see four boxes now where we will configure the request and response mappings to the lambda.
-We will visit all four of them in the following order
+We will visit all four of them in the following order:
 1. Method Request
 2. Integration Request
 3. Method Response